SergioB-dev/rust-regex-pro/README.md

   - `cargo build` will download all of the dependencies needed for the project.
 It will aslo give you a `/target` directory.
 This is needed for our next command.

 - `target/debug/cli-regex -c none`
   - Don't worry about the syntax for now - that is likely to change.
-This is just a quick way to the project to run on your machine.
+This is just a quick way to get the project to run on your machine.

 ## A CLI gamified journey for getting nice with Regex